ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/02-understand-the-folder-structure.md

     For `tests/steps`, the folder structure should match that of `src/steps`.
 The same goes for `tests/utils`.

+    You will write integration and unit tests in [Chapter 9](./09-refactor-code-part-2.md).

-- Writing tests for sub-steps is _discouraged_.
+- Writing tests for substeps is _discouraged_.
 Instead, write tests for the parent step (integration) or for the related utilities (unit).
-By doing so, we can easily change sub-steps (often, an implementation detail) in the future.
+By doing so, we can easily change substeps (often, an implementation detail) in the future.

 - Fixture files must live in the `tests/fixtures` folder.